Kirk Wagar

 Kirk W. B. Wagar (born July 13, 1969) is a former United States Ambassador to Singapore.
 He was sworn in as ambassador on September 4, 2013.
 Following the inauguration of President Donald Trump, Wagar left his post as ambassador on January 20, 2017.

+In June 2024, Wagar was named as the main funder behind Terra Invest, a new firm that planned to invest a significant part of its $2.5 billion dollar fund into Artificial Investment (AI) start ups based in India.
+As of the date of that reporting, transactions totaling $230 million had already been completed.